Try my sausage stuffing flavoured with sage, pear and many more fragrant herbs. I make it every single year and my family never gets tired of it!

 Being a week ahead allowed me to get the recipe out to you in time!
 And you are going to love this sausage and pear stuffing recipe!
 It’s our family’s favourite.
 Once in a while I find a more exotic stuffing recipe and make it but we always go back to this one.

-To me, this stuffing has the best flavour combination to complement a roasted turkey.
+To me, this stuffing has the best flavour combinations to complement a roasted turkey.

 Sausage, sourdough bread, parsley and sage create a wonderful medley but the real winner in this stuffing is slightly sweet and fragrant pear!